That All May Worship-2017

 Laura Robb- "I was born with Arthrogryposis, a physical disability.
 I have limitations that have always affected my daily life, but I refuse to see these limits as obstacles.
 I constantly find ways to embrace the story I am living, chasing dreams and overcoming the challenges as they come.
 As I share my own journey, I hope to encourage others to learn what it means to live...BEYOND YOUR LIMITS."

-Laura lives in Virginia Beach and blogs on her site https://www.lauracrobb.com/
+Laura lives in Suffolk, VA and blogs on her site https://www.lauracrobb.com/

 Lisa Manyata Olson was saved from euthanasia soon after her birth, rescued by a Christian doctor in India, lived in a mission and later adopted by an American Missionary.